ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 8.9 Controlling automation
 --------------------------

+.. _thehintsdatabasesforautoandeauto:
-8.9.1 The hints databases for auto and eauto
+The hints databases for auto and eauto
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The hints for auto and eauto are stored in databases.
 Each database